Ousdale Broch: Conservation work

 Work to consolidate the broch took place between 2015 and 2020, after initial visits confirmed that intervention would be required to conserve the structure.
-Amongst other issues, the buttress built by Mackay had collapsed, a large tree was growing into the interior, and the parts of the stonework were beginning to bulge inwards.
+Amongst other issues, the buttress built by Mackay had collapsed, a large tree was growing into the interior, and parts of the stonework were beginning to bulge inwards.

-The Caithness Broch Project were responsible for initiating and overseeing the conservation efforts: Historic Environment Scotland were approached and approved the consolidation, before a structural inspection and detailed repairs plan were undertaken.
+The Caithness Broch Project were responsible for initiating and overseeing the conservation efforts: Historic Environment Scotland were approached and approved the consolidation, before a structural inspection and detailed repair plans were undertaken.
 Funding applications to cover the conservation work, interpretation panels, and a new car park and access trail were submitted successfully.

 Environmental and archaeological work took place in 2019, with Clyde Archaeology providing an initial recording of the structure before any interventions were carried out.
 Vegetation clearance, including the removal of the large tree, and consolidation of the structure then commenced; some features, including the interior staircase and one of the two corbelled guard cells, were conserved, while an aumbry (stone recess) was reconstructed.
 Stabilisation of the cells, walls, and entrance passage was achieved using hardwood pinnings, a pioneering technique in the conservation of historic buildings.
 Finally, geotextile and gravel were laid inside the broch to provide safe access, both which had previously been used at Achvarasdal broch during consolidation work there.

 The new car park and path leading from the A9 were built by RJ Macleod and Highland Conservation Ltd. Information signage giving the history of the area and details of the broch, compiled and produced by Caithness Broch Project, were installed along the route, creating a short heritage trail for the site.